« Reading the New Testament for the First Time | Main | What Exactly is a Hypocrite? »

 ½ cup of powdered sugar (confectioner’s sugar)

 Mix 2 cups of brown sugar and 1 cup of whipping cream and heat on medium high until it comes to a soft boil.
 Cook it 10 minutes until the mixture thickens a bit.
 Remove from the heat and let cool for 15 minutes or so.
-Stir in ½ tsp. of vanilla extract.
+Stir in ½ teaspoon of vanilla extract.
 Next, add ½ cup of powered sugar and beat with a hand mixer until creamy.
 If it seems too firm to spread, beat in some whipping cream (or Half-n-half or milk) a tablespoon at a time.
 The consistency should be such that the icing will pool on the top pie and then drip slowly down the edges of the stacked pies without spreading too much on the bottom plate.
-When the consistency seems right, frost the top of each pie as you stack them.
-On the last pie, spread the icing gently so that it goes over the edge and slowly drips down the sides.
-It is better that it not drip down the sides at all than to be so thin that it drains down and forms a lake on your cake dish.
+The consistency of thick honey or molasses is about right.
+Too thick is better than too thin.

 This dessert rots tooth enamel on contact, but it sure is good!
 Enjoy.